Aircoookie/WLED/readme.md

 ### Other

 Licensed under the MIT license
-Uses libraries:
-ESP8266/ESP32 Arduino Core
-NeoPixelBus by Makuna
-[WS2812FX](https://github.com/kitesurfer1404/WS2812FX) by kitesurfer1404 (Aircoookie fork)
-Time library
-Timezone library by JChristensen
-Alexa code based on arduino-esp8266-alexa-multiple-wemo-switch by kakopappa
+Credits in About page!

-Uses Linearicons by Perxis! (link in settings page)
+Uses Linearicons by Perxis!

+Join the Discord [server](https://discord.gg/KuqP7NE) to discuss everything about WLED!
+You can also send me mails to [dev.aircoookie@gmail.com](mailto:dev.aircoookie@gmail.com).
+If you insist that you just love WLED too much, you can [send me a gift](https://paypal.me/aircoookie)